Last Update: 11/2/2023

 We also occasionally send free samples to selected reviewers who have an existing website or YouTube channel dedicated to perfumes.

-This is a perfect example of the variances that can occur when a high percentage of naturals are used – in this case, the labdanum resins in Zoologist Civet.
+This is a perfect example of the variances that can occur when a high percentage of naturals are used.
 Even when the naturals are produced by the same manufacturers (and in this case they are), the colors vary.
 What we have is the same formula, the same manufacturers producing the natural materials, and the typically occurring variances in the colors of the materials.
 This is true of all naturals.
 The variance would only be an issue if the blend was made from synthetics.

 They are the same perfume, with the same strength and concentration.